-- HW 7 grades posted - DS8 and HW 8 are available - you MAY NOT import any modules (such as Fraction) to help with HW8 Q1, the egypt() function.
-Do the necessary basic math operations directly. - for buildWordGraph in HW8, it should not take several minutes to build the graph for words5.txt.
+- you MAY NOT import any modules (such as Fraction) to help with HW8 Q1, the q1() function.
+Do the necessary basic math operations directly. - for buildWordGraph in DS9 and HW8, it should \not\ take several minutes to build the graph for words5.txt.
 If it takes several minutes, you probably are using an O(n^3) algorithm rather than O(n^2), often because you use a linear time operation such as g.hasNode(...) inside the inner loop of your nested loops.
 (See slide 9 of this lecture)